 A Proud History

-The National Society of the Colonial Dames of America (NSCDA) was founded in the 1890’s by a group of socially prominent women who saw a pressing need to restore and preserve houses, monuments, and documents of our colonial past.
-This movement grew out of the original preservation group in America, the Mt.
-Vernon Ladies’ Association in Virginia, founded in the 1850’s, which restored President George Washington’s deteriorating home.
-Prior to that time, no one in our young country had considered the issue of the need for private preservation measures.
-Subsequently, the momentum has grown rapidly and there are now many organizations, both government-run and private, involved in the preservation of US history.
-That said, the NSCDA has preserved more property than all other US organizations with the exception of the National Park Service.
-Members of the NSCDA are all direct lineal descendants of prominent colonial ancestors, both men and women, who have been identified as having performed significant service to the colonies prior to the outbreak of the Revolutionary War.
-This distinguishes us from many other genealogical societies.
+The National Society of the Colonial Dames of America (NSCDA) was founded in 1891 by a group of well-connected women who saw a pressing need to restore and preserve houses, monuments, and documents of our colonial past.
+This movement grew out of the original preservation group in America, the Mount Vernon Ladies’ Association in Virginia, founded in 1853.
+Today, the NSCDA has preserved more property than all other US organizations except for the National Park Service.
+Members of the NSCDA are all direct lineal descendants of prominent colonial ancestors, both men and women, who are identified as having performed efficient service to the colonies prior to July 5, 1776.

-The National Society of the Colonial Dames of America in Connecticut (NSCDA-CT) was founded in 1893 by Elizabeth Colt and since 1919 it has owned and operated the Webb-Deane-Stevens Museum at 211 Main Street in Wethersfield; also our headquarters.
-It is there that we hold our two general membership meetings per year as well as our major biennial fundraiser Tags and Treasures.
-We are in the midst of a major fundraising campaign to build an addition on the Webb House, a culmination of years of work and one that is extraordinarily exciting for the Society.
-This will allow the museum to run its education programs year-round.
+The National Society of the Colonial Dames of America in Connecticut (NSCDA-CT) was founded in 1893 by Elizabeth Colt and since 1919 it has owned and operated the Webb Deane Stevens Museum (WDS) at 211 Main Street in Wethersfield, the NSCDA-CT headquarters.
+Two general membership meetings per year are held, as are fundraisers and interesting events for the public.
+Tags and Treasures, NSCDA-CT’s major fundraiser, is hosted every other spring in the historic Webb Barn on the grounds of the Webb Deane Stevens Museum.

-On the national level we support our headquarters, Dumbarton House in Washington DC, Gunston Hall, the home of George Mason the author of the Virginia Bill of Rights, in Virginia, and Sulgrave Manor, the ancestral home of the Washington family in Buckinghamshire in England.
+On the national level we support the headquarters, Dumbarton House in Washington DC; Gunston Hall, the Virginia home of George Mason, the Founding Father and principal author of the Virginia Bill of Rights; and Sulgrave Manor, the ancestral home of the Washington family in Northamptonshire, England.